 “From our initial business case, we built the move as much as possible around cloud.
 We started moving to cloud for traditional reasons, like wanting to shut down our data centre, but as we drilled into the apps we used, and those available with the new platform, we broke into smaller groups, and looked at the longer-term opportunities for cloud.
-It is not a static solution – even today, we continue to evolve and build new things,” outlined Warner.
+It is not a static solution – even today, we continue to evolve and build new things,” outlined Holt.

 Initially, work followed a planned timeline, but all that changed when the COVID-19 pandemic struck.
 Overnight, remote working became essential for the entire business, while many services were brought forward to help Knight Frank’s customers to adjust to the sudden changes they faced.

 “COVID-19 accelerated much of our work.
 It meant we had to roll out the project, and get the work done quickly.
 Part of our cloud story is the ability to scale, build and run services quickly.
-Twelve months ago, we would not have been able to roll out toolsets as we have; we built and deployed our cloud platform in three months,” stated Warner.
+Twelve months ago, we would not have been able to roll out toolsets as we have; we built and deployed our cloud platform in three months,” stated Holt.